DarkThrone/dotfiles-old/README.md

-This are my old configuration files.
+These are my old configuration files.

 In the past I used Vim and oh-my-zsh.
 I've migrated to nvim and zimfw.